How to do the dumbbell hammer curl for bigger biceps

 Your biceps are made up of different muscles.
 The standard curl predominantly activates the biceps brachii.
 The hammer curl activates the biceps brachii as well as the brachialis.
 It also works the brachioradialis, which is the major forearm muscle.
 Because it works those muscles it offers a greater potential for muscle growth than a conventional curl.

-When should I do dumbbell hammer curls?
+When should I do the dumbbell hammer curl?

 You can do them whenever you’re training your biceps.
 You can do it as a simple set or in an arms superset workout (two moves done back-to-back with no rest).
 A really smart way to train is to pair a dumbbell biceps curl with a dumbbell hammer curl.
 If you do them in that order you’ll fatigue the biceps brachii with the first move.
 This sets you up to activate the brachialis and the brachioradialis in the second move.
 The result is that all of the muscles involved with get a great workout.